vvdimako/cseuoi-thesis/README.md

 The cseuoi-thesis template enables typesetting of Master's theses and Ph.D. dissertations in Greek, as well as in English, by using the [xgreek](https://www.ctan.org/pkg/xgreek?lang=en) package.
 Details about the requirements for publication can be found in the sample files and in the Guide of Studies.

+## Fonts
+For the main text, the freely available *GFS Didot* fonts are required (most probably, they are already installed with TeX Live).
+The typewritter font is *Ubuntu Mono*, which can be found here (`Template/Font`), in case it is not already installed on your system.